Accelerators and Hybrid Exascale Systems (AsHES)

 Journal Special Issue

-The best papers of AsHES 2015 will be included in a Special Issue on Applications for the Heterogeneous Computing Era of the International Journal of High Performance Computing Applications.
+The best papers of AsHES 2015 will be included in a Special Issue on Applications for the Heterogeneous Computing Era of the International Journal of High Performance Computing Applications (Link to past Speical Issues).

 Jan.
 10 Jan.
 17 Jan.
 28, 2015 AoE